-When a node wants to join a group to receive a channel, it sends a join request to one of the stable nodes in its own clique.
+When a node connected to the routing substrate wants to join a group to receive a channel, it sends a join request to one of the stable nodes in its own clique.
 Receiving a join request, the stable node first looks up the channelList if the requested channel is already there and which stable node is relaying it.
-If found then the join message is forwarded to that stable node.
+If found, the join message is forwarded to that stable node.
 The relaying stable node maintains a recipientList that lists the nodes in the same clique that are receiving the channel.
 When the relaying stable node receives the request, it adds the requesting node to the list and returns a random subset of the recipientList to the requesting node.
 Receiving the reply, the requesting node can now request those nodes for their current bufferMap download stream segments.
 In turn, those nodes also know the presence of the new node in recipientList and may include it in their partnerList.

-If the stable node, on receiving the join request, does not find the requested channel in its channelList, it looks-up the address of the source node for the channel from the directory service and sends a joinRemote request to the source node to include the stable node as a member of the group.
-On receiving the joinRemote, the source sends an addNode message using the eQuus routing substrate, towards the node that sent the joinRemote request.
+If the stable node, on receiving the join request, does not find the requested channel in its channelList, it creates an entry for that channel making itself as the relay node and some other stable node as backup relay node.
+It then looks-up the address of the source node for the channel from the directory service and sends a joinRemote request to the source node to include the stable node as a member of the group.
+On receiving the joinRemote, the source sends an addNode message using the routing substrate, towards the clique from which it received the joinRemote request.
 The addNode message travels through nodes in several other cliques before reaching the joining clique.
-While traveling through the cliques, the addNode message creates or extends the streaming tree and establishes a streaming path from the root to the joining stable node using one stable node in each intermediate clique.
+The routing substrate routes these inter-clique messages through the stable nodes (Section 2.3).
+While traveling through the cliques, the addNode message creates or extends the tree structured transport overlay and establishes a streaming path from the root to the joining stable node using one stable node in each intermediate clique.

-In each of the intermediate cliques the addNode reaches, the data structures are updated as follows.
-When a stable node in a clique receives an addNode message and the forward method is invoked, it performs a lookup in its channel-List table to find the relaying stable node for the particular channel.
+When the addNode reaches a stable node of an intermediate clique, the data structures are updated to reflect the changes in the tree; the transport layer is notified by the forward method, it looks up its channelList table to find the relaying stable node for the particular channel.
 In case no entry for the channel is found in the channelList, the stable node initiates the relay election protocol to elect one of the stable nodes as relay node for the channel.
-The simplest version of this protocol is to select this stable node.
-Alternatively, the protocol may select the stable node with highest available uplink bandwidth, to ensure balancing of relaying load among the stable nodes.
+The simplest version of this protocol is to select itself.
+Alternatively, the protocol may select the stable node with highest available uplink bandwidth, to ensure balancing of the relaying load among the stable nodes.
 At the same time, a backupRelayNode is also selected to complement the relay node.
+The addNode message is then forwarded to the existing or the newly elected relay node for that channel.

-An addNodeFwd message is then sent to the relay node encoding the source and destination addresses of the addNode message as parameter.
-The original addNode message is dropped by modifying its destination to null.
-The relay node then updates the channelInfo data for the channel or creates a new channelInfo record in the channelList, depending on whether it was already relaying the channel or not.
-A new addNode message is routed towards the joining node.
-The relay node also sends an addNodeAck message to the parent node, which is a relaying stable node in an upstream clique.
+When a stable node, being the relay node for the channel in its clique, forwards the addNode to another clique towards the destination, it stores its clique id and IP address and IP address of the backup relay node in the message.
+The relay node in the receiver clique updates the parent and bakupParent entries for that channel based on this information.
+The addNode message is then forwarded further towards the destination clique.
+Besides, the relay node also sends an addNodeAck message to the parent node.
 Receiving the addNodeAck, the upstream relay node adds the sender of the message to its childList table and initiates pushing of the stream to the new child along with others.